This post may contain affiliate links. Click here to read my affiliate policy.

 If you’re going the ‘professionally printed’ route, you are opened to more options, such as a white or clear font on a darker background (light ink on dark paper).

-Your CTA color could be used as a button on your website (the colored area that you click on for more information that says, ‘Buy Now’ or ‘Add to Cart’).
+Your CTA (call-to-action) color could be used as a button or hyperlink on your website (the colored area that you click on for more information that says, ‘Buy Now’ or ‘Add to Cart’).

 This color can also be used for ‘Sale!’ graphics in social media posts and as other minimal accent colors.

 Warm CTA colors (red, orange, yellow) perform the best across the board.

 Step 9: Write Down All Hex Numbers and Uses

 Always, always, always use hex numbers.

 The official definition for a hex number is “a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.”